Razat94/learn/T-SQL/SQL Part 1 ReadMe.md

 ### JOIN STATEMENT!!

 -- INNER JOIN – Match only where repid is present in both tables
+-- MATCH UP VLOOKUP
 SELECT S.*, sp.fname
 FROM sales2 s
-INNER -- INNER JOIN WORKS functionally the same as JOIN
+INNER -- INNER JOIN WORKS functionally the same as JOIN  -- It only includes rows where a match exists in both sales and slspers.
 JOIN slspers2 sp
-ON s.repid = sp.repid;
+ON s.repid = sp.repid
+-- ORDER BY repid